 (b) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any.
-Had the Adviser not absorbed a portion of Portfolio expenses, total returns would have been lower.
-Total returns for periods less than one year are not annualized.
+Had the Advisor not absorbed a portion of Portfolio expenses, total returns would have been lower.
+Total returns do not reflect the fees and expenses of any separate account that may use the Portfolio as its underlying investment medium or any variable contract or variable life insurance policy that may be funded in such account.
+If these fees and expenses were included, the total returns figures for all periods shown would be reduced.